Acapulco & Puerto Vallarta

 Bahia de Puerto Vallarta.
 Photo by Marrovi

-Things to do range from scuba diving, deep sea fishing, dolphin and sea lion encounters and whale watching (mid-December to end of March) to sailing and kite-surfing in Banderas Bay and the usual noisome jet skiing and parasailing.
+There's a good range of activities from scuba diving, deep sea fishing, dolphin/sea lion encounters and whale watching (mid-December to end of March) to sailing and kite-surfing in Banderas Bay and the usual noisome jet skiing and parasailing.
 But don't waste your time looking for good surf here!

 On land activities include horse-riding, hiking